-It is the make or break time.
-A lot of people get distracted by other ideas, get discouraged by a few cancellations or bad reviews, leave the freelancing because they cannot wait for the first order.
-Only persistence, devotion and perseverance help you face the tough time.
+It is make-or-break time.
+A lot of people get distracted by other ideas, get discouraged by a few cancellations or bad reviews, leave freelancing because they cannot wait for the first order.
+Only persistence, devotion, and perseverance help you face the tough time.
 That’s how all top freelancers in Pakistan have done it.

 You just mentioned Payoneer, can you please enlighten us about this company?

 There is no need of PayPal.
-Freelancers from the countries like Pakistan and Bangladesh who rank higher on the list of countries with maximum freelancers, but who do not have PayPal, Payoneer is no doubt a life saver.
+Freelancers from the countries like Pakistan and Bangladesh rank higher on the list of countries with maximum freelancers, but who do not have PayPal, Payoneer is no doubt a lifesaver.

 Pakistan and India are neighboring states as well as rivals.
 How do you compare Pakistani freelance sphere with Indian?

 Well, India is a technology-rich country, and we know that they are taking the lead because of their progressive policies.
 You talked about Sunder Pichai; he is an American citizen of Indian descent.
 Indian software exports are put to shame even in the most developed countries of the world, let alone Pakistan.
 Only in the year 2016, their I.T. exports revenues were roughly 5,000 billion Indian rupees.

 However, we must not forget that this is a result of their government’s progressive policies and vision.
 When it comes to blogosphere or freelancing, it trickles down to the individual level, and this is where Pakistan takes the lead.

 Pakistani individuals, irrespective of how “I.T. blind” and careless is their government, have the great potential to take the freelancing and digital eco-system by storm.
 You would be amazed to know that Pakistani freelancers charge more than Indians and they have a better reputation.